-The analysis of artefacts in archaeology.
-Addresses practical problems of classification and laboratory analysis, as well as more contemporary issues in symbolism, meaning and cultural landscapes.
+The study of cultural artefacts in archaeology and anthropology.
+Addresses practical problems of classification and laboratory analysis, as well as the interpretation of material symbolism, meaning and agency.

 Material culture studies is the study of artefacts.
 In broad terms, material culture studies aim to investigate the relationship between human society and the material objects used by that society.
 The central concern of this course is to look at a range of theoretical and methodological approaches to the study of prehistoric and historic artefacts concentrating on those items found in sites in New Zealand and the tropical Pacific.
 This covers such issues as form, style, technology, function, classification and social interpretations.
 The course takes a hands-on approach to artefact studies and is approximately equally divided between formal lectures and practical laboratories.
 In lectures we draw heavily on international case studies, and provide a historical overview of approaches to material culture studies and look at previous work in the field.
 The practical sessions provide instruction on the handling, description and analysis of selected artefact classes and involve experimental class projects.

 |Paper title||Material Culture Studies|